K. T. Jaleel

-K. T. Jaleel (born 30 May 1967) is an Indian politician from Kerala and a Member of Legislative Assembly (MLA) from Thavanur and has served as Minister of Higher Education, Welfare of Minorities, Waqf and Hajj in the Left Democratic Front (LDF) -led ministry.
+K. T. Jaleel (born 30 May 1967) is an Indian politician from Kerala and a former Member of Legislative Assembly (MLA) from Thavanur and has served as Minister for Higher Education, Welfare of Minorities, Waqf and Hajj in the Left Democratic Front (LDF) -led ministry.
 He was first elected to Kerala Legislative Assembly in 2006.
 He was an Associate Professor of History at P. S. M. O. College, Tirurangadi.

-He previously served as Minister of Local Administration, Government of Kerala.
+He previously served as Minister for Local Self Governments, Government of Kerala.

 Education

 He completed his Primary education from GUPS-Painkanur, Valanchery and AUPS Velimukku.
 His secondary education was from Government Higher secondary School, Kuttippuram.
 He did his pre-degree from Islahiya College, Chenamangalur, and his Graduation and Post-graduation from Pocker Sahib Memorial Orphanage College (PSMO College), Tirurangadi.
 He owns an M.Phil-degree from University of Calicut and Ph.D. from Kerala University, Thiruvananthapuram for the topic "Role of Variyamkunnath Kunjahammed Haji and Ali Musliyar in the Malabar Rebellion of 1921".
 He is currently Associate Professor in History, in Pocker Sahib Memorial Orphanage College (PSMO) College, Tirurangadi and settled at Valanchery.